Bhashini-IITJ/visualTranslation/README.md

 |![](assets/i_s.png)|![](assets/i_t.png)|

 # 2. scene-text detection/recognition
-In this project use SOTA scene text detection/recognition model, To from the file which contain the information of what and where is the word.
+In this project use SOTA scene text detection/recognition model, To form the json file which contains the information of what and where is the word.
 The Scene Text Detection and Recognition models are DBNet and ParSeq respectively.
-The file is in the following format:
+The file has to be in the following format:

 ```json
 {